All posts

 Scale.
 Postgres tables in production grow into the millions of rows.
 Schemas grow into the hundreds of tables.
 Foreign-key chains run six or seven hops deep — a payment_event references a payment references an order references a cart references a customer references an account references a tenant.
 Hand-rolled seed scripts hit a wall around 30 tables.
 Past that, somebody has to think about insert order, dependency cycles, and how many order_items should hang off a typical order to look real.

 Sensitivity.
 Production data in a regulated company isn't just sensitive — it's regulated.
-A copy of prod on a developer laptop is a finding in your next SOC 2 review, a HIPAA violation if the schema includes patient records, a PCI DSS breach if cardholder fields are involved.
+A copy of prod on a developer laptop can be a finding in your next SOC 2 review, a potential HIPAA violation if the schema includes patient records, or a PCI DSS compliance problem if cardholder fields are involved.
 The classic move — pg_dump prod, restore to staging, UPDATE users SET email = ... over the top — is the staging-without-prod-data trap most teams already know is broken but haven't replaced.

 Environment count.
 A small team has local + CI + staging.
 A mid-size regulated company has local-dev, CI, integration, staging, perf, and demo at minimum.
 Each one wants different data: tiny in CI, representative in staging, production-shaped in perf, narrative in demo.
 The "one giant snapshot for everything" approach quietly creates more bugs than it solves — tests that pass in CI and fail in staging because the data shape is different.